-Labor and Delivery

-Lidocaine is not contraindicated in labor and delivery.
+Labor and Delivery - Lidocaine is not contraindicated in labor and delivery.
 Should GLYDO be used concomitantly with other products containing lidocaine, the total dose contributed by all formulations must be kept in mind.

-Nursing Mothers

-Lidocaine is secreted in human milk.
+Nursing Mothers - Lidocaine is secreted in human milk.
 The clinical significance of this observation is unknown.
-Caution should be exercised when lidocaine is administered to a nursing woman
+Caution should be exercised when lidocaine is administered to a nursing woman.

-Pediatric Use

-Although, the safety and effectiveness of GLYDO in pediatric patients have not been established, a study of 19 premature neonates (gestational age <33 weeks) found no correlation between the plasma concentration of lidocaine or monoethylglycinexylidide and infant body weight when moderate amounts of lidocaine (i.e. 0.3 mL/kg of lidocaine gel 20 mg/mL) were used for lubricating both intranasal and endotracheal tubes.
-No neonate had plasma levels of lidocaine above 750 mcg/L. Dosages in children should be reduced, commensurate with age, body weight, and physical condition.
+Pediatric Use - The safety and effectiveness of GLYDO in pediatric patients have not been established.
+Dosages in children should be reduced, commensurate with age, body weight, and physical condition.
 (See DOSAGE AND ADMINISTRATION.)